What is a virtual machine (VM)?

-- Agility and speed —spinning up a VM is relatively quick and easy, and is much simpler than provisioning an entire new environment for your developers.
+- Agility and speed—Spinning up a VM is relatively easy and quick and is much simpler than provisioning an entire new environment for your developers.
 Virtualisation makes the process of running dev-test scenarios a lot quicker.

-- Lowered downtime — VMs are portable and easy to move from one hypervisor to another on a different machine, which means that they are a great solution for back up in the event the host goes down unexpectedly.
+- Lowered downtime—VMs are so portable and easy to move from one hypervisor to another on a different machine—this means that they are a great solution for backup, in the event the host goes down unexpectedly.

 - Scalability—VMs allow you to more easily scale your apps by adding more physical or virtual servers to distribute the workload across multiple VMs.
 As a result you can increase the availability and performance of your apps.